dJonaitis/car-ai-python/README.md

 To change the color, simply change the RGB values in the ``grassColor`` variable at the top of ``main.py``.

 The only requirements for a track is that the road upon which the cars drive is surrounded by ``grassColor`` and it loops.

+Additionally, ensure the name is ``track.png`` and it is in the assets folder.

 ## Changing the amount of cars
 To increase/decrease the amount of cars in each generation, you must do the following:
 1. Change ``startingCars`` in ``main.py`` to the desired amount
 2. Change ``pop_size`` in ``config.txt`` to the desired amount

+## Uploading other cars
+To add custom cars, simply add extra images titled ``car6.png``  to the assets folder, where the 6 is the index of the car.
+5 cars are already in the repository, so the next one should be six.
+Ensure that the dimensions of the car are 786x445 pixels.
+The cars you just added should appear as a variation in the simulation.

 Increasing the amount of cars will have noticeable effects on performance depending on your system.
 If you have a lower end system and are experiencing performance issues, consider lowering the amount of cars.